Avanade/CoreEx/src/CoreEx.Data/README.md

 ### Usage

-The configuration is then used to parse and apply the filter and/or order-by to the underlying query using the new `Where` and `OrderBy` extension methods.
+The configuration is then used to parse and apply the filter and/or order-by to the underlying query using the new `IQueryable<T>.Where` and `IQueryable<T>.OrderBy` extension methods.

 ``` csharp
 var query = new QueryArgs